K2Ox0101/K2Ox0101/README.md

 - ⚡ Fun fact: I'm also a <a href="https://www.known2own.com">Digital Music Composer</a></h1>

 <b><h2>My story</h2></b>
 I was one of the lucky ones that was born into the gentle arms of technology.
 I was a highly competitive gamer (FPS games) and wanted the best machines to game on so by the age of 16 I was already building computers & selling them on ebay/craigslist.
 By the age of 25 I was a certified network engineer via Cisco CCNA studies & home labs rocking the old catalyst switches/routers.
 Trying out various commands in the IOS to test out techniques like spanning tree protocol to avoid endless loops.
 From there I started dipping my toes in hacking & cyber security topics.
 I graduated from CSUDH in 2019 at the age of 30 with my bachelors in cyber security along with my security+ certification.
 I went on to work for SpaceX for awhile which was really cool then moved onto working for other places further sharpening my skillsets.
 In 2022 I obtained my CySA+ while working as a cyber security analyst for the City of LA.
-I look forward to what the future has in store for me!
+I feel this is only the beginning & I look forward to what the future has in store for me!
 <!---
   - [Praciting DS & Algos in Python](https://github.com/joshmadakor1/Algorithms-Practice)
 - <b>Full Stack Web App (React, NodeJS, Azure, and Machine Learning Components)</b>